Colleen's Paris

 Musée de la Vie Romantique, 16 rue Chaptal, Paris 75009 The interior courtyard is full of cobblestones.
 The interior is accessible with either cane or crutches, no elevator.
 Stairs have a ramp.

 This the house of Ary Scheffer, a royal painter during the reign of Louis Philippe.
-Great names of the period could be found visiting this home: Georges Sand, Liszt, Chopin – a whole floor of the museum is devoted to them).
+A whole floor is dedicated to Georges Sand, Liszt and Chopin.
 Temporary exhibits of romantic painters.
 Beautiful winter garden and park.

 Rue de Rivoli